Shopify/eng-intern-assessment-react/README.md

 - `StopWatchButton`: Provides interactive buttons for controlling the stopwatch.
 - `LapTable`: Displays recorded lap times along with options to clear and export laps.
 - `DarkModeToggle`: Allows users to switch between dark and light modes for user comfort.

-## Technologies Used

-- **React**: Used for building the user interface with component-based architecture.
-- **FontAwesome**: Provides icons for a more intuitive user interface.
-- **Shopify Polaris**: Used for styling and theming the application, although custom styling has been applied to meet the new feature requirements.

 ## Testing Approach
 ![Alt text](image.png)